DFE-Digital/bat-design-history/app/posts/manage-teacher-training-applications/2020-11-26-interviews-iteration-3.md

 Helping users to enter a time is challenging.

-To start we’re going ot use a single text box.
+To start we’re going to use a single text box.

 A space, full stop or colon can be used between hours and minutes.